FATMAP difficulty grade

 Most of the trail follows an old mining road and is steep, eroded, and filled with technical obstacles.

-Drop that saddle, pull up your pads, and get ready to grip it and rip it!
 Before you reach the shores of Kenai Lake, you'll take a right onto the Meridian Lakes section of the INHT.

 This section of trail also travels beneath the dense canopy and features some steep hills.

 Most notably, there's a fairly steep descent down to the shores of Bear Lake.
 After passing Bear Lake, you'll have to use a series of roads and a portion of the bike path along the Seward Highway to make the connection back to the Lost Lake trailhead.
 Sources: [Alaska.org](https://www.alaska.org/detail/primrose-trail) [FS.USDA.gov](https://www.fs.usda.gov/recarea/chugach/recarea/?recid=80922) [KellieOkonek.com](https://kellieokonek.com/lost-lake-mountain-biking/)